Ocutrx Vision Technologies, LLC: Ocutrx's Oculenz Advances from AR Headset to Full Surgery Visualization Theatre

 Surgeons are invited to take a brief survey to help Ocutrx further improve the OR-Bot.
 Please email Victoria McArtor, CCO, at victoria.mcartor@ocutrxvisiontech.com.

 About ASCRS: ASCRS empowers Anterior Segment Surgeons to improve the vision, outcomes and quality of life for their patients through innovative approaches to education, advocacy and philanthropy.
-The newly designed ASCRS' 2020 Annual Meeting will be held virtually on May 16-17.
-ASCRS plans to offer the same top-tier education, industry engagement, and CME credits that meeting attendees are accustomed to, in an all-new digital environment.
+The newly designed ASCRS' 2020 Annual Meeting was held virtually on May 16-17.

 Media Contact: